Orland Tent Stove

 Custom Storage Box: Every Orland Stove arrives in a custom made storage box to protect your stove in transport.

-Firebox Base: The firebox of the Orland sits on a Teflon coated stainless steel base that can be disassembled and stored flat for transport.
+Firebox Base: The firebox of the Orland sits on a coated steel base that can be disassembled and stored flat for transport.
 The base also serves as a cubby to store wood for easy access when you need to refuel.
 The bases included with the Orland Tent Stoves are short enough to allow the stoves to be side exited in any bell tent.
 If you are adding an Orland Oven to a side exit stove set up, you may need the Sibley Base for Bell Tents (sold separately) to lower the clearance on the firebox to keep it a safe distance from the tent canopy.

 Orland Oven Accessory: The Orland Oven is an optional accessory that is compatible with every Orland Stove and is sold separately.
 Check it out on our Glamping Tent Stoves Accessories page.